Undine: Cultural references

 Fouqué's Undine also exerted an influence on Hans Christian Andersen's "The Little Mermaid" (1837), and H.D. plays on this identification in her autobiographical novel HERmione (1927).
 Burton Pollin notes the popularity of the tale in the English-speaking world: translations in English appeared in 1818 and 1830, and a "superior version" was published by American churchman Thomas Tracy in 1839 and reprinted in 1824, 1840, 1844, and 1845; he estimates that by 1966 almost a hundred English versions had been printed, including adaptations for children.
 Edgar Allan Poe was profoundly influenced by Fouqué's tale, according to Pollin, which may have come about through Poe's broad reading of Walter Scott and Samuel Taylor Coleridge: Scott had derived the character of the White Lady of Avenel (The Monastery, 1820) from Undine, and a passage by Coleridge on Undine was reprinted in Tracy's 1839 edition.

 French composer Claude Debussy included a piece called "Ondine" in his collection of piano preludes written in 1913 (Preludes, Book 2, No. 8).

 A poem by Seamus Heaney titled "Undine" appears in his 1969 collection Door into the Dark.
 The poem is narrated from the first-person perspective of the water nymph itself.

 Japanese pianist Yukie Nishimura composed a piece of piano music titled Undine in late 1980s.

 The composer Carl Reinecke wrote the "Sonata Undine" for flute and piano, opus 167, first published in 1882.

-In an issue of DC Comics "The Super Friends" (issue #14 published 1978), the heroes battle a group of people calling themselves "The Elementals".
-When The Elementals are defeated, they reveal that they are elemental spirits who have possessed humans, in an attempt to become heroes to do good and earn souls.
-The Elementals call themselves Gnome, Sylph, Salamander, and Undine.

-The Filipino anthology film Shake, Rattle & Roll III featured a lake creature, undin, based on the undine, in one of its stories.